Form 990

-Form 990 (officially, the "Return of Organization Exempt From Income Tax") is a United States Internal Revenue Service form that provides the public with financial information about a nonprofit organization.
-It is often the only source of such information.
+Form 990 (officially, the "Return of Organization Exempt From Income Tax") is a United States Internal Revenue Service (IRS) form that provides the public with information about a nonprofit organization.
 It is also used by government agencies to prevent organizations from abusing their tax-exempt status.
-Certain nonprofits have more comprehensive reporting requirements, such as hospitals and other health care organizations (Schedule H).
+Some nonprofits, such as hospitals and other healthcare organizations, have more comprehensive reporting requirements.

 Variants

 Form 990-EZ

-There is a variant of Form 990 called Form 990-EZ ("Short Form Return of Organization Exempt From Income Tax").
-This form can be used instead of Form 990 for organizations with gross receipts less than $200,000 and total assets less than $500,000 (there are some exceptions).
+A variant of Form 990 called Form 990-EZ ("Short Form Return of Organization Exempt From Income Tax") can, with some exceptions, be used instead of Form 990 by organizations with gross receipts less than $200,000 and total assets less than $500,000.

 Form 990-N

-Small organizations whose annual gross receipts are "normally $50,000 or less" must file the electronic Form 990-N (officially, "Electronic Notice (e-Postcard) for Tax-Exempt Organizations Not Required to File Form 990 or Form 990EZ").
-There is no paper form for 990-N, but it is possible to file instead Form 990 or Form 990-EZ.
+Small organizations whose annual gross receipts are "normally $50,000 or less" may file the electronic Form 990-N (officially, "Electronic Notice (e-Postcard) for Tax-Exempt Organizations Not Required to File Form 990 or Form 990EZ") instead of the Form 990.
+There is no paper form for 990-N; organizations wishing to make a paper filing may complete the Form 990 or Form 990-EZ.

 Form 990-PF

 Form 990-PF is filed by private foundations in the US.
-It includes fiscal information and a complete list of grants, among other information.
-The form is due to the IRS 4.5 months after the end of the foundation's fiscal year.
+It includes fiscal information and a complete list of grants.
+The form is due to the IRS by the 15th day of the 5th month after the end of the foundation's fiscal year.

-Schedules

-In addition to Form 990, tax-exempt organizations are also subject to a variety of disclosure and compliance requirements through various schedules which are attached to Form 990 (and, in some cases, 990-EZ or 990-PF).
-Filing of schedules by organizations supplements, enhances, and further clarifies disclosures and compliance reporting made in Form 990.
-Often, filing of schedules is mandatory, but there are situations where organizations not otherwise subject to filing requirements may consider completing certain schedules despite not being technically obligated to.

 Filing requirements

-Form 990 is due on the 15th of the 5th month after the fiscal year, with the option of a single 6-month extension.
+Form 990 is due on the 15th of the fifth month after the organization's fiscal year ends, with the option for a single six-month extension.
+Many tax-exempt organizations that cannot meet the May 15 deadline for filing Form 990 may request an automatic six-month extension using Form 8868, the Application for Extension of Time to File an Exempt Organization Return.

 The Form 990 disclosures do not require but strongly encourage nonprofit boards to adopt a variety of board policies regarding governance practices.
 These suggestions go beyond Sarbanes-Oxley requirements for nonprofits to adopt whistleblower and document retention policies.
-The IRS has indicated they will use the Form 990 as an enforcement tool, particularly regarding executive compensation.
-For example, nonprofits that adopt specific procedures regarding executive compensation are offered safe harbor from excessive compensation rules under section 4958 of the Internal Revenue Code and Treasury Regulation section 53.4958-6.
+The IRS has indicated it will use the Form 990 as an enforcement tool, particularly regarding executive compensation.
+For example, nonprofits that adopt specific procedures regarding executive compensation have a safe harbor from excessive-compensation rules under section 4958 of the Internal Revenue Code and Treasury Regulation section 53.4958-6.

 Fiduciary reporting

 According to section 1223(b) of the Pension Protection Act of 2006, a nonprofit organization that does not file annual returns or notices for three consecutive years will have its tax-exempt status revoked as of the due date of the third return or notice.
-An organization's tax-exempt status may be reinstated if it can show reasonable cause for the years of nonfiling.
+An organization's tax-exempt status may be reinstated if it can show reasonable cause for the years of not filing.